Ayush-1988GH/Transformerless-5V-PSU/README.md

 Do NOT touch while powered.
 Do NOT connect directly to a computer USB port.
 Only for educational and experimental purposes.

+## What I Learned
+- Basics of capacitive dropper supplies
+- AC to DC rectification
+- PCB design considerations for mains voltage
+- Filtering and voltage regulation
+- Safety considerations in non-isolated supplies